castai/terraform-provider-castai/examples/eks_private_cluster/README.md

 ## EKS and CAST AI setup example

-Reference setup for EKS clusters without public API access, connected to CAST AI
+Reference setup for EKS clusters connected to CAST AI

 ### Instruction for full setup (create vpc, eks and connect with CAST AI)